Joansil/explorer/README.md

   Please read the docs inside in the modules.
 That explain all functions and how use it.

 ## Installation
-  Please run: 'mix deps.get' to install all dependecies and ''mix.credo''
+  Please run: 'mix deps.get' to install all dependecies and 'mix.credo'

   Run using IEX: 'iex -S mix'